 Office of Science and Technology Policy

 The National Science Board is especially grateful to the Committee on National Science and Engineering Policy for overseeing preparation of the volume and to the National Science Board Office, under the direction of John Veysey, which provided vital coordination throughout the project.
 Nadine Lymn led the outreach and dissemination efforts.
-Reba Bandyopadhyay and Portia Flowers served as Board Office Liaisons to the committee.
-Carol Robbins, May Aydin, and Anne Emig were the Executive Secretaries.
-The National Science Board also thanks former Board member Geraldine Richmond for her thoughtful review of several Indicators 2022 reports.
+Matthew Wilson and Reba Bandyopadhyay served as Board Office Liaisons to the committee.
+Beethika Khan, Carol Robbins, and Anne Emig served as Executive Secretaries to the Committee on National Science and Engineering Policy.

 Cover Image Credit

 The cover for Science and Engineering Indicators 2020: The State of U.S. Science and Engineering shows a trefoil knot, an iconic topological object, coming out of a tunnel with an image of superconducting qubit chips reflected on its surface.